The Bankrate promise

 If you’re looking for the best way to spend 100,000 American Express points for business class airfare, the Air France / Flying Blue program has some pretty good options in that realm, too.
 You’ll have to do some digging to find destinations and dates with the lowest possible rates, but they’re definitely out there.

-For example, we found one-way business class flights from Chicago (ORD) to Athens, Greece, (ATH) for 55,000 miles plus $215 in airline taxes and fees.
-This flight takes place on an Air France Boeing 787-9, which features fully flat-bed seats with a 1-2-1 configuration.
+For example, we found one-way business class flights from New York (JFK) to Amsterdam (AMS) for 50,000 miles plus $217 in airline taxes and fees.
+This flight takes place on an Air France Boeing 777-300, which features fully flat-bed seats with a 1-2-1 configuration.
 This is much better than flying economy for a reasonable number of miles, and having a lie-flat seat will make it much easier to sleep peacefully all night while you move toward your destination.

 Spend a week in a boutique hotel

 You can also spend a week in a hotel almost anywhere with 100,000 points, provided it’s part of a flexible program like Chase Ultimate Rewards or Amex Membership Rewards.

 Spend a week or longer in a luxury hotel in Europe

-Maybe you’re hoping for a luxury hotel stay somewhere fancy and worthy of an Instagram photo shoot.
+Maybe you’re hoping for a luxury hotel stay somewhere that is fancy and worthy of an Instagram photo shoot.
 In that case, you could consider booking several nights at the five-star Grand Hyatt Berlin in Berlin, Germany.
-A one-night stay here with World of Hyatt points would only set you back 12,000 points for a standard room, so 100,000 points are enough for eight nights.
+A one-night stay here with World of Hyatt points would only set you back as little as 12,000 points for a standard room, so 100,000 points are enough for eight nights.

 Spend four or five nights at an all-inclusive resort

 Also, remember that you can use various types of points to stay in all-inclusive resorts with various brands.
 For example, you could stay multiple nights at many all-inclusive properties in Cancun, Mexico, with the World of Hyatt program — including the Breathless Cancun Soul Resort & Spa, the Hyatt Zilara Cancun and Dreams Natura Resort and Spa.

 Nightly rates at the Dreams Sapphire Resort and Spa with double occupancy even go as low as 17,000 points.